duzzisantos/mern-stack-crud-app-HR-ANALYTICS/README.md

   - HR Comment

   Input for these numerical appraisals have a maximum of 5 points and minimum of 0.
-  After the appraisal page performs a GET request, the user can further filter information based on Staff ID, month and year, to get the precise appraisal information.
+  After the appraisal page performs a `GET` request, the user can further filter information based on `Staff ID`, month and year, to get the precise appraisal information.

   # General requirements